 - Applicants must have passed a probationary research student period/their doctoral research project assessment, as specified by the host institution.

-- In cases where applicants have funding from other sources the SAP grant may be reduced.
+- In cases where applicants have/obtain funding from other sources the SAP grant may be reduced.

 - Successful applicants may apply for a second year of funding.
 Applications will be considered alongside all other applications made in that year.